datamachines/cuda_tensorflow_opencv/README.md

 Docker images are tagged with a version information for the Dockerfile they were built from at the end of the tag string (following a dash character), such that `cuda_tensorflow_opencv:9.0_1.12.0_4.0.1-0.1` is for *version 0.1*.

 ## Version specific information

+(not all versions available are listed below, only the base builds are detailed)

 ### 10.0_1.13.1_4.0.1